Integral nationalism: Influence in other countries

-Maurras and the Action française have been influential on different thinkers claiming a counterrevolutionary, anti-Enlightenment and Christian (particularly Catholic) nationalism in the world.
+Maurras and the Action française have influenced different thinkers claiming a counterrevolutionary, anti-Enlightenment and Christian (mainly Catholic) nationalism worldwide.

 In Britain, Maurras was followed and admired by writers and philosophers and by several British correspondents, academics and journal editors.
 In 1917, he was contracted by Huntley Carter of the New Age and The Egoist.

-Many of his poems were translated and published in Britain, where Maurras has many readers among the High Church of Anglicanism and conservative circles.
+His poems were translated and published in Britain, where Maurras has many readers among the High Church of Anglicanism and conservative circles.
 Among his reader, there is T.S.
 Eliot.
-Eliot found the reasons for his antifascism in Maurras whose anti-liberalism is traditionalist to the benefit of a certain idea of monarchy and hierarchy.
+Eliot found the reasons for his antifascism in Maurras, whose anti-liberalism is traditionalist, to benefit a certain idea of monarchy and hierarchy.
 Music within me, which takes up in translation the main pieces of La Musique intérieure will be published in 1946, under the leadership of Count G.W.V.
-Potcoki of Montalk, director and founder of The Right Review.
+Potocki of Montalk, director and founder of The Right Review.

+The Ukrainian nationalism of the 19th and early 20th centuries had mainly been liberal or socialist, combining Ukrainian national consciousness with patriotism and humanist values.
+In contrast, the nationalists who emerged in Galicia following the First World War, much as in the rest of Europe, adopted the form of nationalism known as "Integral nationalism".
+According to this ideology, the nation was held to be of the highest absolute value, more important than social class, regions, the individual, religion, etc. To this end, members of the Organization of Ukrainian Nationalists (OUN) were urged to "force their way into all areas of national life", such as institutions, societies, villages and families.
+Politics was seen as a Darwinian struggle between nations for survival, rendering conflict unavoidable and justifying any means that would lead to the victory of one's nation over that of others.
+In this context, willpower was seen as more important than reason, and warfare was glorified as an expression of national vitality.

+Integral nationalism became a powerful force in much of Europe during the 1920s and 1930s.
+The OUN's conceptualization of this idea was particular in several ways.
+Because Ukraine was stateless and surrounded by more powerful neighbours, the emphasis on force and warfare was to be expressed in acts of terrorism rather than open warfare, and illegality was glorified.
+Because Ukrainians did not have a state to worship or serve, the emphasis was placed on a "pure" national language and culture rather than a State.
+There was a strain of fantastic romanticism, in which the unsophisticated Ukrainian rejection of reason was more spontaneous and genuine than the cynical rejection of reason by German or Italian integral nationalists.